+A. Required courses in Freshman Studies (required for anyone admitted into the program with fewer than 24 credits):

+^{}Whichever course has not been taken previously to fulfill English major requirements

-A. Required cours with fewer than 2 ses in Freshman Studies (required for anyone admitted into the 4 credits): e program Credits SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar 3 3 1 B. Primary area o f emphasis (no fewer than 9 credits at the 300-400 level) 18 C. Secondary are a of emphasis 15 D. Additional cou rses in the Humanities 12 selected as prima French, music, Sp pursued.
-Courses ne, journalism or a combination of communication/theatre cour ary areas of emphasis.
-For the secondary field of emphasis, art canish or a combination of speech communication/theatre cours is in the humanities taken to satisfy the general education requingree may be counted toward the requirements for a Humanitie r, English, urses may be rements for COM 119 COM 120 ENG 120 ENG 201 Interpersonal Communication and Leadership Skills Public Speaking English Composition Research and Applied Writing Foreign language (one year) Literature (one semester) 3 3 3 3 8 3 courses are required: Credits HUM 497-498 Senior Humanities Seminar 1-1
+SCI 100 SSC 100 FDS 100 The Natural World: The Caribbean An Introduction to the Social Sciences: A Caribbean Focus Freshman Development Seminar Credits 3 3 1 B. Primary area of emphasis (no fewer than 9 credits at the 300-400 level) 18 C. Secondary ar ea of emphasis 15 D. Additional courses in the Humanities 12

+At the present time, journalism or a combination of communication/theatre courses may be selected as primary areas of emphasis.
+For the secondary field of emphasis, art, English, French, music, Spanish or a combination of speech communication/theatre courses may be pursued.
+Courses in the humanities taken to satisfy the general education requirements for the bachelor's degree may be counted toward the requirements for a Humanities major with following exceptions:

+Credits

+COM 119 Interpersonal Communication and Leadership Skills 3

+COM 120 Public Speaking 3

+ENG 120 English Composition 3

+ENG 201 Research and Applied Writing 3

+Foreign language (one year) 8

+ENG 261 or 262 Literature (one semester) 3

+E. The following courses are required:

+HUM 497-498 Senior Humanities Seminar